Holidays, Celebrations, and Observances Guidance

 This guideline applies to personal and organized events related to upcoming holidays, religious festivals, and celebrations that typically feature gatherings of family and friends, and visits to neighbours and other households.

-- Organized gatherings must follow the Public Health Measures Guidance.
+- Organized gatherings must follow the Temporary Public Health Measures currently in place.

 Workplace Christmas and Holiday Parties